 Wheat is a type of grass cultivated for its seed, which is also known as a worldwide staple food.
 You may recognize this grain as the main ingredient in foods such as bread, biscuits, pasta, noodles, pizza, doughnuts, pies, etc.

 Wheat is so widely used partially due to its nutritional values.
 It is a good source of carbohydrates, fiber, vitamins, and minerals.
-This can help reduce your risk of heart diseases, type 2 diabetes, obesity as well as many other diseases.
+This can help reduce your risk of heart disease, type 2 diabetes, obesity, and many other diseases (13).

 However, if you have gluten intolerance, be sure to stay away from wheat-based products.